xiafei571/blueblue/README.md

 `./blueblue`

-if use "go run main.app", it will generate a temp directory, which may cause path problems.
+if use "`go run main.app`", it will generate a temp directory, which may cause path problems.